SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

 exclude all the non-test classes from the test suite.

 4. "junit4" shows whether the test suite is under JUnit4.0+ (for JUnit3
-put the value to be "false")
+put the value to be "false");

-5. "newversion" shows the absolute path of the newer version compared with the current version (do not use it if you are not using the test selection functionality);
+5. "newversion" shows the absolute path of the newer version compared with the current version (used when you are using the test selection functionality);

 6. "faulttracer" provides the absolute path of the FaultTracer project;